 This remarkable thirty years in business dates back to humble beginnings when Keltruck’s founder, Chris Kelly – working alongside Mike Kelly, now Fleet Sales Director – were involved in the sale of used trucks.
-This business was based in the Wolverhampton area of the West Midlands, known as the Black Country.
+The business, Westmid, was based in the Wolverhampton area of the West Midlands, known as the Black Country.

 “I remember the first new Scania truck that we sold as a ‘distributor’, as we were called back then,” say Chris, “and thought to myself ‘If we can’t make more [margin] than this, we won’t be selling trucks for very long!’
 The reality is that we sell new trucks for much less margin today!”

 Keltruck in 1983 was a far cry from the scale of today’s operation spanning 18 branches and several more vehicle maintenance units throughout the Midlands and South Wales.
 However, there are many beliefs and aspects to the business that have not changed in 30 years and are part of Keltruck’s DNA.
 These include the importance of customer relationships and the ability to do the best for them, as Keltruck’s Managing Director & Dealer Principal, Andrew Jamieson, explains: